Irenyak1/Store-Manager/README.md

 * `pip install -r requirements.txt`

 ##  Run the application
-Run python app.py in vscode terminal
+Run  python run.py in vscode terminal
 * The index  page of the app can be found on  http://127.0.0.1:5000/
-* Test the end points of the app with postman
+* Test the end points of the app with [postman](https://www.getpostman.com/collections/b755891b1e6fe378ba0a)

 ## Import the unittest library in the test file
 * import Unittest
-* write tests
+* Write tests
-* Run pytest on command prompt to see if the tests are passing.
+* Run nosetests  --with-coverage --cover-package=api to see if the tests are passing.
 In case of any failure then refactor the code and be sure the tests run successfully

 ## Deployment
 * This App is hosted on [Heroku](https://the-store-manager.herokuapp.com/)